-ORIGINALLY PUBLISHED IN THE GEORGIA STRAIGHT, JUNE 11, 1982
+ORIGINALLY PUBLISHED ON JUNE 11, 1982

 By Steve Newton

 Over the years, few heavy metal frontmen have proven their stamina and staying power like Ozzy Osbourne.
 After eight years and eight albums with the legendary Black Sabbath, Osbourne left the group in 1979 and it looked as though he was hanging up his microphone and abandoning the rock spotlight for good.